 The most common grounds for reinstatement is the completion of a program of study.
 A student must confer with the graduate advisor to develop a schedule of classes appropriate to the student's major.
 The courses must amount to a minimum of 6 and maximum of 9 units per semester, and all must be taken in a single semester.
-They must be letter graded, upper division (100-level), and taken through SJSU (only) Open University program.
+They must be letter graded, upper division (100-level), and taken through the SJSU (only) Open University or SJSU's Extended Studies winter or summer session.
 The 100-level courses may or may not be part of the graduation requirements for the student's degree program.
 The advisor may require more than 6 units of course work.
 Graduate (200-level) courses are not permitted on the program of study, and disqualified students cannot enroll in 200-level courses.
 Under no circumstances will courses be accepted that were taken prior to approval of the program of study via submission of the Graduate Petition for Reinstatement.
-Also precluded from the program of study are courses, including extension courses, taken at another university, 300-level extension courses taken at another university, 300-level courses taken at another university, and lower-division courses.
+Also precluded from the program of study are courses, including extension courses, taken at another university, 300-level extension courses taken at another university, 300-level or 400-level courses taken through SJSU Extended Studies, and lower-division courses.
 The program of study must include work applicable to the major.
 If the student plans to pursue a different degree program upon readmission to the university, the program of study must be applicable to the new major, be developed in conjunction with the graduate advisor of the new major, and demonstrate the student's capacity to complete the new graduate degree requirements.
-If a course on an approved program of study becomes unavailable, another reinstatement petition must be submitted and approved immediately after enrollment in a substitute course.
-Once the program of study has been completed such that the student earns a minimum grade point average of 3.3 ("B+"), he or she will be reinstated and, after reapplication to the university, readmitted to the university and department.
+If a course on an approved program of study has been completed such that the student earns a minimum grade point average of 3.3 ("B+"), he or she will be reinstated and, after reapplication to the university, readmitted to the university and department.
+Reinstated students cannot be denied admission on the basis of their lack of good standing.